 - Review and grade student written responses.

 As students read the passages or poems in a unit, they answer comprehension questions within the passage or poetry study text.
 Imagine Reading automatically grades any closed item questions such as multiple-choice questions.
-Educators must grade any open-ended, written question responses.
+Teachers must grade any open-ended, written question responses.